What is GEO? The Complete Guide to Generative Engine Optimization

 How long does it take to see GEO results?

 Timelines vary depending on your starting position, but meaningful changes typically appear within 4 to 8 weeks of implementing GEO optimizations.
-The fastest wins come from unblocking AI crawlers (immediate) and restructuring existing high-authority pages (2-4 weeks for re-indexing).
-Building new authority through original research and cross-platform consistency takes longer — 3 to 6 months for compounding effects.
+The fastest wins come from unblocking AI crawlers (immediate) and restructuring existing high-authority pages (2-4 weeks for re-indexing and re-crawling).
+Building new authority through original research and cross-platform consistency takes longer — 3 to 6 months for compounding effects to fully materialize.

 Can small businesses compete in GEO?

-Yes, and in some ways small businesses have an advantage.
+Yes, and in some ways small businesses have a structural advantage.
 AI search engines cite the most relevant and authoritative source for a specific query — not necessarily the biggest brand.
 A small business that publishes the definitive guide to a niche topic can outperform a Fortune 500 competitor whose content is generic.
 The key is specificity: own your niche with depth and original data, rather than trying to compete on brand recognition alone.
+Perplexity in particular has a 24% niche-site citation rate — higher than any other AI platform.

 Which AI search engine is most important to optimize for?

 As of 2026, ChatGPT has the largest user base for AI search queries, making it the highest-priority platform for most brands.
-Perplexity follows as the most citation-dense platform (it cites more sources per response than any competitor).
+Perplexity follows as the most citation-dense platform — it cites 2.8x more sources per response than ChatGPT, making it the best entry point for non-dominant brands.
 Google Gemini matters because of its integration into the world's dominant search engine.
 The good news: content that performs well on one AI platform tends to perform well on others because the underlying factors — clarity, structure, authority, and specificity — are universal.
 For platform-specific nuances, see The Complete List of AI Search Engines.

 How do I know if ChatGPT is citing my competitors?